rhnvrm/stock-market-circulars/hugo-site/content/circulars/bse/2025/bse-2025-10-13-9d9575204ce5cafc-listing-of-new-debt-securities-of-indigo-045.md

 stocks:
 - INDIGO045
 tags:
+- bond
+- debt-securities
-- debt-listing
+- new-securities
 - private-placement
-- new-securities
-- indigo045
-- corporate-bonds
 title: Listing of New Debt Securities of INDIGO 045
 ---